dascritch/cpu-audio/FEATURES.md

 </div>

 <div  class="size_3" style="width:479px">
-<strong>Under 480px wide</strong> : Total time and chapters timeline are hidden.
+<strong>Under 480px wide</strong> : Total time is hidden, buttons are reduced, time-lines are under all the buttons using the full available width.
 <iframe src="./iframe_for_dimension.html" ></iframe>
 </div>